 Pricing a home to sell can be tough.
 Sellers want to maximize the equity they are able to pull from their property but the market can be a bit confusing at times, especially when prices are on the rise.

 Pricing a home just slightly on the high side to test the market is very common.
 But if this is the path you choose, be prepared with a price reduction strategy.
 Days on market (DOM) can quickly eat into your equity.
-Homes that linger on the market can appear to have something wrong with them, and that’s a stigma that you don’t ever want when you’re trying to move a property.
+Homes that linger on the market can be perceived to have something wrong with them by the general Buyer pool, and that’s a stigma that you don’t ever want when you’re trying to move a property.